-Looking for an entry point into the exciting world of dogecoin trading?
-We'll help you though it.
+Looking for an entry point into the exciting world of dogecoin (DOGE) trading?
+We'll help you through it.

 Dogecoin trading is pretty straightforward once you get the hang of it.

-The popular cryptocurrency, Dogecoin, enjoyed an eventful period in the first months of the year.
+The popular cryptocurrency, Dogecoin, enjoyed an eventful period in the first months of 2021.
 Until October 2021, the meme digital asset has managed gains of over 13,350%.